bergesinstitute/graf-method/book-4-unit-7.md

 poner el pronombre al final del segundo verbo.
 En cambio, si combinamos tiempos compuestos con progresivos (*estar* + gerundio), sí que tenemos las dos opciones.

-> In English: Compound tenses are not considered a two-verb construction.
+💂 Compound tenses are not considered a two-verb construction.
 We do not have the option of placing the pronoun at the end of the second verb.
 On the other hand, if we combine compound tenses with progressive tenses (*estar* + gerund), we do have both options.